LIGHTHOUSE PRINCIPLE: CORPORATE REPORTING

 The Audit and Risk Committee independently reviews the objectivity and reliability of the Audit Office’s financial information, and ensures the financial statements are supported by appropriate management sign-off on the adequacy of internal controls.
 At each meeting, financial reports and budgets are presented to the committee for review.
 A special meeting is also held annually to review the annual financial statements.

-- follow up of previous internal audit findings and recommendations.
+- Follow up of previous internal audit and Australasian Council of Auditors-General (ACAG) peer review findings and recommendations.

-Pursuant to Section 47 of the Public Finance and Audit Act 1983, the Governor of New South Wales appointed an independent audit practitioner to audit the Audit Office’s financial statements.
-The external auditor, Nexia Australia, provides an independent opinion on whether the Audit Office’s financial statements are true and fair and comply with applicable Australian Accounting Standards.
+Pursuant to Section 47 of the Public Finance and Audit Act 1983, the Governor of New South Wales appoints an independent audit practitioner to audit the Audit Office’s financial statements.
+The external auditor provides an independent opinion on whether the Audit Office’s financial statements are true and fair and comply with applicable Australian Accounting Standards.
 The external auditor also attends all Audit and Risk Committee meetings.

 The Auditor-General certifies that the Audit Office’s financial statements give a true and fair view and are prepared in accordance with applicable Australian Accounting Standards, the Public Finance and Audit Act 1983, the Public Finance and Audit Regulation 2010, the Financial Reporting Code for NSW General Government Sector Entities and Treasurer’s Directions.

-This certification is supported by the Management Internal Control Sign-Off (see appendix nine for further information) and the Chief Financial Officer’s sign-off as to the effectiveness of internal controls over financial information.
-The Chief Financial Officer’s sign-off is supported by the completion of an internal control questionnaire
+This certification is supported by the Management Control Questionnaire and the Chief Financial Officer’s sign-off on the effectiveness of internal controls over financial information.

 Independent quality assurance program

 The Audit Office has established a system of quality control designed to provide assurance that it complies with Australian Auditing Standards, relevant ethical requirements, and applicable laws and regulations.
-This is achieved through the Quality Audit Review Committee, which monitors the quality of financial audit engagements and provides the Auditor-General with reasonable assurance they comply with the requirements of ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Service Engagements, APES 320 Quality Control for Firms.
+This is achieved through the Quality Audit Review Committee, which monitors the quality of audit products, and provides the Auditor-General with reasonable assurance the Audit Office complies with the requirements of ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, Other Assurance Engagements and Related Service Engagements and APES 320 Quality Control for Firms.

-The Quality Audit Review Committee is accountable to the Auditor-General, is chaired by the Executive Manager Governance, and comprises at least four people who are:
+The Quality Audit Review Committee is accountable to the Auditor-General, is chaired by the Director Office of the Auditor-General, and comprises:

-External reviews provide important scrutiny of the Audit Office’s quality control systems and processes and help benchmark the effectiveness of the Audit Office’s quality control systems and processes.
+External reviews provide important scrutiny of the Audit Office’s quality control systems and processes and help benchmark their effectiveness.

 - periodic reviews of aspects of the Audit Office by peer reviewers arranged under a quality assurance framework sponsored by the Australasian Council of Auditors-General (ACAG).
 The most recent peer review was conducted in 2016–17 and was led by the Western Australian Office of the Auditor-General.
 The review confirmed that there is very sound governance and audit practice management in place at the Audit Office.
 Performance and financial audit engagement files reviewed were supported by sufficient and appropriate audit evidence and were rated either ‘better practice’ or ‘good with limited improvement opportunities’.

 The Audit Office reviews the quality of its financial audits annually.
 The reviews may be coaching reviews, where files are reviewed in progress, or monitoring reviews, where files are reviewed on completion.
-The quality review program covers the audits the Audit Office conducts internally and those contracted to private sector firms (our contract audit agents).
+The quality review program covers the audits the Audit Office conducts internally and those contracted to private sector firms (our audit service providers).

-The assurance review program for financial statement audits is managed by the Audit Support Team.
-During 2016–17, 12 financial statement audits were reviewed.
-The reviews consisted of six coaching reviews and six monitoring reviews.
+The assurance review program for financial statement audits is managed by the Quality and Innovation group.
+During 2017–18, 15 financial statement audits were reviewed.
+The reviews consisted of five coaching reviews and ten monitoring reviews.

 The results of these reviews are reported to the Quality Audit Review Committee.
-The Quality Audit Review Committee is responsible for ensuring the process, conclusions and any remedial actions are communicated to the audit team, the Auditor-General, the Audit and Risk Committee, the Office Executive, and the Audit Office’s contract audit agents.
+The Quality Audit Review Committee is responsible for ensuring the process, conclusions and any remedial actions are communicated to the Auditor-General, the Audit and Risk Committee, the Office Executive, audit teams, and the Audit Office’s audit service providers.

-Despite these deficiencies, all assurance conclusions were found to be appropriate in the circumstances.
-The results of the quality reviews are communicated to staff at a debrief session highlighting the deficiencies identified.
-The results of quality reviews are communicated to contract audit agents individually and annually at the Contract Audit Agents Forum.
+Overall, the reviews concluded that the system of quality control over the Audit Office’s financial audits was functioning effectively, and assurance conclusions for the reviewed audits were appropriate.
+The results of the quality reviews are communicated to staff at a debrief session and to audit service providers individually and annually at the Audit Service Providers Forum.
 Quality findings inform the learning and development program of the Audit Office to promote an environment of continuous improvement.

 The Audit Office’s commitment to high ethical and professional standards underpins the quality of our work.